 Several ladies within the community joined the organization as charter members, and some of those original members still actively help Powell Valley Healthcare today.
 One of these ladies is Coleen Metzler.
 Coleen has served as the president of the Powell Hospital Auxiliary (what is now formally called PVHC Volunteer Services) three terms and has been a member of the organization for over 35 years.
 She continues to serve as a front desk hospital receptionist, the chair of employee education scholarships, and in other ways.

-PVHC is very grateful for all the great people in our community who have volunteered their time and talents to help the community over the years.
+PVHC is very grateful for all the wonderful people in our community who have volunteered their time and talents to help the community over the years.

-PVHC is proud to say that nearly 100 volunteers help out in the hospital, care center, and at The Heartland Assisted Living to provide great service and care to our patients and guests.
+PVHC benefits from several volunteers who help out in the hospital, care center, and at The Heartland Assisted Living to provide great service and care to our patients and guests.
 Several men have joined forces with us and help out with various projects in the hospital and care center.
 From helping to stock vending machines and transport recyclables to setting up luncheons and providing entertainment in the care center, these men provide much needed help, and we greatly appreciate them.

 PVHC volunteers also raise money through gift shop sales, vending machines, and other fundraising activities.
-The funds are used to help with special projects and provide more than $10,000 annually for student and employee education scholarships.
+The funds are used to help with special projects and provide nearly $10,000 annually for student and employee education scholarships.
 Some recent projects include:

 - New furniture in the hospital lobby and in the lab waiting room.

 - Paint for the Orthopedics & Sports Medicine clinic and OB clinic.

 - Support of the OB department’s new baby warmer equipment.

 - New chairs in the PVHC Cafe